Advantages & Accolades

-Residents here get the best of both worlds; living a relaxed life in the country while still being able to take advantage of the region's urban amenities.
-The County prides itself on maintaining its rural roots and offering residents a laid-back lifestyle.
-Hanover is also close to Richmond, offering quick, easy access (it's a mere 15-minute drive to Downtown Richmond) to upscale shops, fine dining and a host of museums, galleries and other attractions.
+Residents here get the best of both worlds.
+Hanover County prides itself on maintaining its rural roots and offering residents a laid-back lifestyle, while its close proximity to Downtown Richmond provides convenient access urban amenities such as upscale shops, fine dining, museums, galleries and other attractions.

 Hanover has prime access to Interstates 95 and 295, which have 125,000 vehicles/day and 92,500 vehicles/day, respectively.
 There is an extensive network of commuter and freight rail lines.
 The County is served by a regional airport and is in close proximity to Richmond International Airport.